Jean Gordon (Red Cross): Dispute over the relationship with Patton

-Ruth Ellen Patton has initially also staunchly denied the rumors of an affair, Yet her posthumously published memoirs, as well as her nephew Robert's work on the Pattons she collaborated on, reveal that the family considered Gordon and Patton to have been in a romantic relationship.
-In fact, according to the noted film and military historian Lawrence Suid, the fear that a movie might portray the extramarital affair was a major contributing factor to their ongoing opposition to any production.
+According to the noted film and military historian Lawrence Suid, the family's fear that a movie might portray the extramarital affair was a major contributing factor to their ongoing opposition to any production.

-When Patton's family invited the military historian Martin Blumenson to edit Patton's papers, he handled the issue of the rumored affair with reticence.
-He concludes: "When Betty [South, after Patton's death] telephoned Jean to express her sorrow...
-Jean said, 'I think it is better this way for Uncle Georgie.
-There is no place for him any more, and he would have been unhappy with nothing to do.'
-Jean took her own life in New York early in January 1946, little more than two weeks after Patton died.
-Some thought she did so in despair over her uncle's demise.
-Others believed she was hopelessly in love with a young married officer.
-Whatever she had been to Patton before the war, during the conflict, and afterward, she helped to sustain and support him.
-Immediately after the war was over, when he... had no place to go in the army, he needed all the help he could get."

 David Irving used General Hughes' wartime diary, which contains multiple references to Patton's intimate relationship with Gordon, to write about the affair in his 1981 book The War between the Generals.
 It had been available in the Library of Congress since 1958, but was not studied due to Hughes' illegible handwriting.
 However, since in 1980 Irving hired the handwriting expert Molly McClellan to decipher it and transcribe its 900 pages, most historians have used the diary as a source, while refraining from giving a definite verdict on the nature of the relationship.